needle-mirror/com.unity.xr.arkit/Documentation~/arkit-face-tracking.md

 ### Contents

-**Apple ARKit Face Tracking XR Plug-in** includes a static library that provides an implementation of the [XRFaceSubsystem](xref:arsubsystems-face-subsystem).
+**Apple ARKit XR Plug-in** includes a static library that provides an implementation of the [XRFaceSubsystem](xref:arsubsystems-face-subsystem).

 [!include[](snippets/apple-arkit-trademark.md)]